kemckinnmsft/M365HOL3001/instructions.md

 The Azure Information Protection scanner allows you to  classify and protect sensitive information stored in on-premises CIFS file shares and SharePoint sites.

-In this exercise, you will use the information gathered in Exercise 1 to map sensitive data types discovered to automatic classification rules.
+In this exercise, you will change the condition we created previously from a recommended to an automatic classification rule.
 After that, we will run the AIP Scanner in enforce mode to classify and protect the identified sensitive data.

 ===